Petrified animals. The most unusual of the oldest living creatures. Fossilized excrement and vomit of ancient reptiles

 Conclusion

-List of literature and used Internet resources.
+List of references and used Internet resources.

 Appendix (collection of animal fossils).